-315 3.3 Waveform Correlation
+20 3.3 Waveform correlation

-For waveform correlation, we focused on 5,738 events detected during the period of 1st October to 15th November 1994 to explore the emergence of the spine and its strong 40-hour pulsatory extrusion (Fig. 3A).
+For waveform correlation, we focused on events detected during the period of 1 October to 15 November 1994 to explore the emergence of the spine and its strong 40 h pulsatory extrusion (Fig. 3a).
 The key observations are:

-- 1. The dataset was dominated by two clusters Two large clusters dominate the results of the waveform correlation.
-The clusters, henceforth known as cluster 1 and 2, are highlighted and their waveforms contain a strong low-frequency component (Fig. 3A, B and C). - 2.
-Waveform stacks for eluster clusters 1 and 2 show opposite arrival polarities (Fig. The clustered events form only a small percentile (11) of all events in this period (Fig. 3D3B, C). - 3.
-Cluster 1 (487 events) and 2 (181 events) are by far the largest of 29 significantly larger than the other 27 clusters detected during this period; by comparison the third largest cluster has 32 events. - 4.
-The occurrence of both clusters also shows strong cyclicityapproximately corresponding to that seen, corresponding to the approximately 40-hour cycles identified in the STFT analysis of the hourly event counts (Sect.
-3.2). - 5.
-84% of events in this period (01/10/94 15/11/94) did not fall under our criteria of being part of a cluster, thus the clusters represent a fraction of the seismic record (Fig. 3D).
+- 1. The dataset was dominated by two clusters.
+The clusters, henceforth known - as Cluster 1 and 2, are highlighted and their waveforms contain a strong lowfrequency component (Fig. 3a-c).

+- 2. Waveform stacks for Cluster 1 and 2 show opposite arrival polarities. - 3.
+The clustered events form only a small percentile (11%) of all events in this period (Fig. 3d). - 4.
+Cluster 1 (487 events) and 2 (181 events) are by far the largest of 29 clusters detected during this period; by comparison the third largest cluster has 32 events. - 5.
+The occurrence of both clusters also shows strong cyclicity approximately corresponding to that seen in the STFT analysis of the hourly event counts (Sect.
+3.2).